the1lab/1lab/src/Cat/Displayed/Comprehension/Coproduct.lagda.md

 \frac{\Gamma, x : X \vdash a : A}{\Gamma \vdash \langle x, a \rangle : \coprod (x : X) A}
 $$

-Furthermore, cocartesianess of $\langle\rangle$ acts as an elimination rule for $\coprod_{X} A$, as it gives us a means of building maps out of it!
+The elimination rule comes from each $\langle\rangle$ being cocartesian, as cocartesian maps satisfy a mapping-out universal property, exactly like a coproduct should!

-However, the last condition is somewhat mysterious at first glance.
+However, at a glance, the last condition is somewhat mysterious.
-What does stability of cocartesian morphisms over projections have to do with coproducts?
-Like many questions in category theory, this can be resolved by looking at things from a type-theoretic angle.
+It says that cocartesian maps _over projections_ are stable: but what does that have to do with coproducts?
+This, like many other questions in category theory, is elucidated by thinking type-theoretically:
-Recall that cartesian morphisms act like substitutions; in this light, this condition is essentially asking that the introduction form for coproducts is stable under substitutions, which is of critical importance!
+A cartesian map in a comprehension category is essentially a
+substitution: the stability condition says that the introduction rule for coproducts is actually type-theoretic: stable under substitution.

 ```agda
 record has-comprehension-coproducts : Type (ob ⊔ ℓb ⊔ od ⊔ ℓd ⊔ oe ⊔ ℓe) where